-Voted ballots must be personally mailed or returned by the voter to the San Mateo County Elections Division at 40 Tower Road, San Mateo, or may be personally returned by the voter to the following locations: (1) the Elections Office satellite location at 555 County Center, First Floor, Redwood City; (2) any City Hall (during normal business hours); or (3) any active polling place on Election Day within San Mateo County.
-Ballots must be received by the Elections Office by 8:00 p.m. on Election Day, November 6, 2012.
+Voted ballots must be personally mailed or returned by the voter to the Registration & Elections Division at 40 Tower Road, San Mateo, or may be personally returned by the voter to the following locations: (1) the Registration & Elections Division satellite location at 555 County Center, First Floor, Redwood City; (2) any City Hall (during normal business hours); or (3) any active polling place on Election Day within San Mateo County.
+Ballots must be received by the Registration & Elections Division by 8:00 p.m. on Election Day, November 5, 2013.

 Only if the absent voter is unable to return the ballot personally because of illness or other physical disability, the voted ballot, sealed inside the return envelope may be delivered by a spouse, child, parent, grandparent, grandchild, brother or sister, or a person residing in the same household.
 In the space provided on the flap of the return envelope, the voter must write the name and relationship of the person returning the voted ballot.
+Elections Code § 3017

 No person shall solicit the vote of a Vote by Mail voter, or do any electioneering while in the residence of or immediate presence of the voter during the time the Vote by Mail voter is voting.
 Violations may result in criminal penalties.
+Elections Code § 18371

 The "Go Green!
-Get your voter pamphlet online!"
+Get My Future Voter Pamphlets Online!"
 Program Option.
-This program allows a registered voter to sign up for electronic delivery of the voter's Official Sample Ballot and Voter Information Guide, instead of receiving a paper version by postal delivery.
-Once a voter signs up he/she will no longer receive the Sample Ballot and Official Voter Information Pamphlet by mail for all future elections unless they opt back in, which they can do at any time.
+This program allows a registered voter to sign up for electronic delivery of the voter's Sample Ballot & Official Voter Information Pamphlet, instead of receiving a paper version by postal delivery.
+After a voter signs up for the electronic option, the paper pamphlet will not be mailed out for any future election, unless and until the voter submits notice (at any time) of withdrawal from the program.

-- Any registered voter may enroll online (www.shapethefuture.org) or mail in the form provided in the Sample Ballot pamphlet. - The voter must provide an email address at which to receive a message containing a link to the electronic, printable version of the voter's assigned ballot and pamphlet. - The voter's email address will be used solely for this program, and will be not be included in the database of voter information that is sold, as allowed by state law, to campaigns and other qualified buyers.
-However, if the voter provided the email address when registering to vote, the address will be included in the database files that we sell.
+Any registered voter may enroll online (www.shapethefuture.org) or mail in the form provided in the Sample Ballot & Official Voter Information Pamphlet.

+- The voter must provide an email address at which to receive a message containing a link to the electronic, printable version of the voter's assigned ballot and pamphlet. - The voter's email address will be used solely for this program, and will not be included in the database of voter information that is sold, as allowed by state law, to campaigns and other qualified buyers.
+However, if the voter provided the email address when registering to vote, the address will be included in the database files that the Registration & Elections Division sells.